This post may contain Amazon and other affiliate links and I earn money from qualifying purchases. For further information see our Disclosure Policy.

 But let’s face it, we are all human and we have all done some things at one time or another in our lives that we are not proud to admit we did.
 We make mistakes when we are afraid, angry, sad.
 Sometimes we are just stupid because we didn’t think our choices through to the end.
 It is not that we intentionally set out to hurt the people we love, we make mistakes.
 If you lose trust in everyone that has made a mistake you will live a lonely life.

-When your trust is broken, the important decision you have to make is if the mistake was done unintentionally or intentionally.
+When your trust is broken, the important decision you have to make is if the choice was done unintentionally or intentionally.
 If the choice was intentional, then it was not a mistake and that is something for another post.
+If it was done unintentionally, then it is a mistake.
+Most poor choices are mistakes, and not done to intentionally hurt someone else.

 Trusting someone means that you understand mistakes are inevitable in all relationships, you believe the person’s intentions are generally good, they do not make mistakes intentionally to hurt you, and you are willing to work through the hurt when a mistake is made.